A mathematical study of the excess growth rate: Characterization theorems

-We have seen in Section \ref{sec:egr.properties} that the family $(c\Gamma)_{n \geq 1}$ satisfies \ref{A1}--\ref{A5}; nothing is changed by multiplying $\Gamma$ by a constant.
-To prove the converse, we adopt the following strategy: \begin{enumerate} \item[1.]
-Use num\'{e}raire invariance (from \ref{A5}) to reduce $(G: \cD_n \rightarrow \R)_{n \geq 1}$ to an equivalent family $(\sG: \cA_n \rightarrow \R)_{n \geq 1}$ of functions that take simplex-valued arguments. \item[2.]
+The proof of the implication (i) $\Rightarrow$ (ii) is quite delicate, and we will adopt the following strategy: \begin{enumerate} \item[1.]
+Use num\'{e}raire invariance (from \ref{A5} and \ref{A4}) to reduce $(G: \cD_n \rightarrow \R)_{n \geq 1}$ to an equivalent family $(\sG: \cA_n \rightarrow \R)_{n \geq 1}$ of functions that take simplex-valued arguments. \item[2.]
 Using algebraic relations between the excess growth rate and the relative entropy (Lemma \ref{lem:link.rel.entr}), as well as an axiomatic characterization of the latter (Proposition \ref{prop:Interior.Char.Rel.Entropy}), derive the characterization when the domain of the reduced functions from Step 1 is restricted to $\Delta_n^\circ \times \Delta_n^\circ$. \item[3.]
 Extend the characterization to the full domain. \end{enumerate}

 {\it Step 1.} Recall the set $\cA_n$ defined by \eqref{eqn:An}.
 Clearly, if $(G: \cD_n \rightarrow \R)_{n \geq 1}$ is num\'{e}raire invariant, it is characterized by its restriction to $\cA_n$ (see \eqref{eqn:egr.renormalize}).
 We cast Theorem \ref{thm:characterization.rel.entr} in the following equivalent form.